jdlu97/Drivers-for-Motor-Control/README.md

-# Lab-1
+# Drivers for Motor Control
- These files contain driver classes encapsulating the functionality of an encoder and a motor.
+ Source code and documentation of driver classes encapsulating the functionality of an encoder and a motor.
 A Pittman/Ametek 24V PM DC brush motor with a quadrature incremental encoder was used as well as an L6306 motor driver shield.
 The Nucleo STM32L476RG was the microcontroller unit of choice.

  ## Encoder Reading